-I am learning more about fermented foods everyday and I found Cultures for your Health to be a helpful website.
-Also, I have this book in my stack to read.
+I am learning more about fermented foods every day.
+I have this book in my stack to read.

 While I was on Amazon looking for toxic free popsicle molds I found these cool molds for smoothies.

 Share your resources for fermented foods in the comment section below.